Nebulleux/cmd-free-windows/README.md

 # cmd-free-windows

 Just start the batch file under windows test edition and you will get premium windows for free !
+(Don't forget to run it as an administrator 😉)

 Windows list :